-The existence of an analytical solution also permits to interpret quantitative values (rates, probabilities, weights etc.) from the system specifications as parameters, which can be adjusted to optimize the system performance, like in dtsPBC, dtsiPBC and parametric probabilistic transition systems (i.e. DTMCs whose transition probabilities may be real-value parameters) [60].
-Note that DTMCs whose transition probabilities are parameters were introduced in [33].
-Parametric CTMCs with the transition rates treated as parameters were investigated in [43].
+The existence of an analytical solution also permits to interpret quantitative values (rates, probabilities, weights etc.) from the system specifications as parameters, which can be adjusted to optimize the system performance, like in dtsPBC and dtsiPBC.
+The DTMCs whose transition probabilities are parameters were introduced in [35].
+The parameters can also be adjusted in parametric probabilistic transition systems (i.e. DTMCs whose transition probabilities may be real-valued parameters) [63].
+Parametric CTMCs with the transition rates treated as parameters were investigated in [45].
 On the other hand, no parameters in formulas of SPAs were considered in the literature so far.
 In dtsiPBC we can easily construct examples with more parameters than we did in our case study.
 The performance indices will be then interpreted as functions of several variables.
-The advantage of our approach is that, unlike of the method from [60], we should not impose to the parameters any special conditions needed to guarantee that the real values, interpreted as the transition probabilities, always lie in the interval [0; 1].
-To be convinced of this fact, just remember that, as we have demonstrated, the positive probability functions PF, PT, PM, $PM^$ , $PM^\circ$ define probability distributions, hence, they always return values belonging to (0; 1] for any probability parameters from (0; 1) and weight parameters from $R{>0}$ .
+The advantage of our approach is that, unlike of the method from [63], we should not impose to the parameters any special conditions needed to guarantee that the real values, interpreted as the transition probabilities, always lie in the interval [0; 1].
+To be convinced of this fact, just remember that, as we have demonstrated, the positive probability functions PF, PT, PM, PM^ , PM^ define probability distributions, hence, they always return values belonging to (0; 1] for any probability parameters from (0; 1) and weight parameters from $R{>0}$.
 In addition, the transition constraints (their probabilities, rates and guards), calculated using the parameters, in our case should not always be polynomials over variables-parameters, as often required in the mentioned papers, but they may also be fractions of polynomials, like in our case study.